Musknn/NaheedHybridSearch_Prototype/README.md

-`testqueries.md` is a running list of queries used to sanity-check search, mostly Roman-Urdu spellings, spelling variants of the same word, and a couple of full-sentence queries
+`testqueries.md` is a running list of queries used to sanity-check search, mostly Roman-Urdu spellings, spelling variants of the same word, and a couple of full-sentence queries — the kind of input `urdu_normalizer.py` and the confidence filter are built to handle gracefully rather than returning nothing:

 ```
 lal lobia / laal lobiya      — same word, two spellings
 dar cheeni                   — cinnamon